viewar/documentation/docs/sdk/quickstart.md

 ### Get a list of all previously saved projects

 Projects can either be saved locally on the user's device or in the cloud storage.
-To get more information about cloud projects check out the [Cloud Ppojects](#CloudProjects) section.
+To get more information about cloud projects check out the [Cloud projects](#CloudProjects) section.
 To get a list of all saved projects, we can access three different project indices.

 For detailed method and attribute descriptions visit our [Project API Reference](https://documentation-api.viewar.com/Project.html) and our [Project Manager API Reference](https://documentation-api.viewar.com/ProjectManager_.html).